 It takes up to 21 days to process security screening and the application for screening will only be sent once you register for the experiment.
 Visitor access requests must therefore be submitted as early as possible ie. 3 weeks before the planned visit to ensure that the process of validation can be properly completed.

 Once the screening application has been validated and access granted, a green message will be added under the Personal Data tab on your User Club account.

 On site, access to the ZAC is possible with a badge programmed for the duration of your stay, in a very similar way to the previous badges.

 However, your badge will be programmed in two steps:

-For those who need to start an experiment on Sundays, the User Office can reimburse extra nights if needed, but this obviously apply only to those users who are entitled to reimbursement.
+For those who need to start an experiment on a Sunday, the User Office can reimburse extra nights if needed, but this obviously only applies to those users who are entitled to reimbursement.

-We have created offices for instruments in the reactor building in the new building, ILL50, which will provide a more comfortable working environment for visiting scientists who can benefit from the now familiar, remote access capability.
+We have created offices in the new building, ILL50, for instruments sited the reactor building.
+This will provide a more comfortable working environment for visiting scientists, who can benefit from the now familiar remote access capability.
 These are located on the first floor of ILL50, opposite the new User Office offices.